smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

 ## Introduction

-This proposal adds an Input screen for apps.
+This proposal adds an Form screen for apps.
 This enables a way for the user to sign in, put in their credit card information, put in their address and more.
 This is particularly focused on embedded/cloud apps because the app lives in the car and the user will still need a way to enter information without having the ability to do so on their phone.

 ## Motivation